October 27, 2024

 details of the murders

 Then, on November 18, a heretofore unknown group called the Muslim Brotherhood attacked two busloads of tourists at the Temple of Hatsepshut in Luxor, killing 70 and wounding 30 others.
 Because the tourists were Europeans, it was not huge news in the U.S. We knew about it, though, and wondered if our trip was cancelled.
-Two days later came a letter from OAT asking if we wanted to cancel or go somewhere else.
+Two days later came a letter from OAT asking if we wanted to cancel or go somewhere else on the same dates.

 OAT offered us a out...

 We looked at each other, then talked it over.
-Our lone dependent was our cat.
+Our lone dependent was our cat (and Alfred loved for us to travel because it meant he would be overfed).
 If we put off the trip, we would likely never again find two weeks for such a journey.
 We decided to go.
 So, as it turned out, did 12 other souls – out of more than a hundred who had originally signed up.
-We did not know it then, but rival Abercrombie and Kent was similarly finding almost every one of their travelers were opting out.
+We did not know it then, but rival Abercrombie & Kent was similarly finding almost every one of their travelers were opting out.
 And, as for Europeans, governments were flatly telling their citizens that no help would be forthcoming if there was further bloodshed.

 At Giza.
 There is no one in the